Credit Bubbles in Arbitrage Markets: The Geometric Arbitrage Approach to Credit Risk: Introduction

-This paper is structured as follows.
-Section 2 reviews classical stochastic finance and Geometric Arbitrage Theory.
-Arbitrage is seen as curvature of a principal fibre bundle representing the market which defines the quantity of arbitrage associated to it.
+Then, the credit market satisfies the no-free-lunch-with-vanishing risk. \end{theorem} Furthermore, applying recently discovered results about the extension of asset bubbles for markets allowing for arbitrage, in Theorem \ref{CRThm} we can compute explicitly the arbitrage bubble for credit market composed by base assets and credit derivatives.
+This is again a new result.\\ This paper is structured as follows.
+Section $2$ reviews classical stochastic finance and the results of Geometric Arbitrage Theory.
 A guiding example is provided for a market whose asset prices are It\^{o} processes.
-Proof are omitted and can be found in \cite{Fa14}.
-Section 3 reviews the fundamentals of credit risk and introduces the two basic model types, the structural and the reduced form (intensity based) ones.
-The results of Geometric Arbitrage Theory are then applied to prove characterizations for arbitrage free no arbitrage credit markets.
-Section 4 concludes.
+Proof are omitted and can be found in \cite{Fa15, Fa20}, \cite{FaTa20}, \cite{FaTa20Bis} and in \cite{FaTa20Tris}.
+Section $3$ provides the mathematical background to define generalized derivatives of stochastic processes, needed in the following, since the typical processes associated to credit risk have jumps and, in particular do not allow for Nelson's derivatives in the strong sense.
+Section $4$ reviews the fundamentals of credit risk and introduces the two basic model types, the structural and the reduced form (intensity based) ones.
+In Section $5$ the Geometric Arbitrage Theory toolbox introduced in Section $2$ is then utilize to prove results for no arbitrage credit markets.
+Section $6$ concludes.